 We face risks related to health pandemics and outbreaks of communicable diseases, and in particular, the recent outbreak around the world of the highly transmissible and pathogenic COVID-19 coronavirus.
 The COVID-19 pandemic has led to the closure of PoNS Authorized clinic locations across Canada.
-Timing for re-opening these clinics is uncertain at this time, and has resulted/is expected to result in a decrease of our commercial activities, and may have a negative impact on our customer engagement efforts.
+While the clinics have begun to re-open, the willingness of patients to return to these clinics is uncertain at this time, and has resulted/is expected to result in a decrease of our commercial activities, and may have a negative impact on our customer engagement efforts.
 Moreover, our ability to conduct our ongoing clinical research if trial participant attendance at requisite study visits is substantially reduced or if a significant percentage of study participants and study staff are adversely affected by COVID-19, the resulting disease course and corresponding government or community shutdowns, may be impaired, and our ability to analyze and submit the results from our clinical trials may also be impaired, leading to further delays in the development and approval of our product candidate.